 Of course, in one day you’re never going to reach the bottom and get back in time for your ride home, but it’s still possible to descend deep enough that the canyon sides tower above you and you obtain a view that is quite unlike anything you (and the 97% of other visitors to the Grand Canyon) see from the top.

 Did you know: for every step you take down into the canyon, you’re stepping back 60,000 years in time.
-That fact was delivered to me by my guide, Molly, as I started my descent on the South Kaibab Trail…and as someone who has always wanted to time travel, it completely blew my mind.
+That fact was delivered to me by my guide, Molly, as I started my descent on the South Kaibab Trail.
+As someone who has always wanted to time travel, it completely blew my mind.

 Hike to Ooh-Aah Point on the South Kaibab Trail